hoyinng/LoL-Player-Tracker/README.md

 ...
 ```

-lol-tally-teammates is not affiliated with Riot Games, this is a personal project.
+LoL-player-tracker is not affiliated with Riot Games, this is a personal project.